 Why Selenium with Python?

-- It is easy for coding and also easily readable
+It is easy for coding and also easily readable

-- Runs faster while comparing another programming
+Runs faster while comparing other programming

-- Also provides Dynamic Typing Nature
+Also provides Dynamic Typing Nature

-It is platform independent which mean program written for windows will also run for other types of the operating system.
+It is platform-independent which mean a program written for windows will also run for other types of the operating system.
 It has a very large supporting community which secures its position on the top in the future as well.

 Why Selenium with Java?

-- A large number of users for Selenium with Java
+A large number of users for Selenium with Java

-- Stronger community options
+Stronger community options

-- Selenium is also developed by Java
+Selenium is also developed by Java

-- More than 80% of experts prefer to work Selenium with Java
+More than 80% of experts prefer to work Selenium with Java

-Pros and cons
+Learning The Pros and Cons

-Python can compile even if program contains errors due to its dynamic nature and would result in the unsuccessful execution of the script.
-On the flip side, Java has JIT compiler, which shows errors at compile time only saving the user’s extra effort of recognizing errors at an early stage of development.
+Python can compile even if the program contains errors due to its dynamic nature and would result in the unsuccessful execution of the script.
+On the flip side, Java has a JIT compiler, which shows errors at compile time only saving the user’s extra effort of recognizing errors at an early stage of development.

-Debugging: Java is statically typed which data types of variables should be declared before using them, while Python does not.
+Java is statically typed which data types of variables should be declared before using them, while Python does not.

-Changing Old Systems: Python is more effective than java when it comes to adapting legacy systems.
+Python is more effective than java when it comes to adapting legacy systems.
 The existing system can be changed easily using python language due to its embeddable capabilities.
 Hence, one need not to fully rewrite and revamp the system like it needs to be done for Java.

 As far as choosing one language is concerned, both have their pros and cons.
 Automation with java is more predictable and reliable due to the language’s static type system, which makes automated refactored.